 489 East 88th Street

-He initiated the study of alimentation, diphtheria, intermittent and remittent fevers, measles and other studies involving the use of the microscope.
+He initiated the study of alimentation, diphtheria, intermittent and remittent fevers, measles, and other studies involving the use of the microscope.

-He maintained membership in many societies, including the American Association for the Advancement of Science, the Albany Institute, The Natural History Society of Montreal, Canada, the Philosophical Society of Great Britain, The American Antiquarian Society, The Western Reserve Historical Society, and many others.
+He was president of the Institute of Microbiology and maintained membership in many societies, including the American Association for the Advancement of Science, the Albany Institute, The Natural History Society of Montreal, Canada, the Philosophical Society of Great Britain, The American Antiquarian Society, The Western Reserve Historical Society, and many others.

 James married Clara Brasee in 1860.
 She was born on April 26, 1835.
 They had three children: Allice, born in 1861 who died at age 5; Mary B. (Pollock), born in 1866; and Trafford Brasee, born in 1874.
 The Salisburys built their home at 489 East 88th Street, known as the Orchards.